“Okay stop! You’re hurting me…!” Ray growled as everyone else tried to pull and push him through the barrier.

 “That’s right, along the arch and that large slab over there,” she replied as she pointed towards the arch.

-The engraved writing was positioned in the middle of the marble arch, that reached from one pillar of the arch to the other.
+The engraved writing was positioned in the middle of the off-white marble arch that had a pattern like soft powered sand.
+The phrase, whatever it may have said reached from one pillar of the arch to the other, with each letter curving and weaving into the next.

 “Writing no one can read?”
 Pennie wondered.